Menu

 Submit your Application

-The Association for Leadership Science in Nursing (ALSN) is pleased to invite applications and nominations for the 2026 Rising Star in Scholarly Writing Award.
+The Association for Leadership Science in Nursing (ALSN) is pleased to invite applications for the 2026 Rising Star in Scholarly Writing Award.
 This annual award recognizes an ALSN member who is an emerging author and contributes to the science of nursing leadership.
 The award will be presented at the 2026 International ALSN Conference.

 Submission Deadline: June 30, 2026